-NOTE: As we’ve mentioned, it’s critical to buy healthy Dubia roaches for your breeding project.
+NOTE: As mentioned, it’s critical to buy healthy Dubia roaches for your breeding project.
 Unhealthy roaches can languish for weeks and months, never recovering from their prior life challenges (external link).
 We’ve seen this all too often.
-In the beginning we bought roaches that were so bad off that we removed them from our breeding stock altogether.
+In the beginning, we bought roaches that were so bad off that we removed them from our breeding stock altogether.
 In our opinion there’s no substitute for optimum conditions not just from the day each individual roach is born but from the day it’s parents are born.
-Healthy breeders have healthy offspring, and they carry that advantage throughout their lives.
-And, the advantage is a big one.
+Healthy breeders have healthy offspring, and they carry that advantage throughout their entire lives.
+And the advantage is a big one.

 3. High adult mortality

 If you notice that your adults start dying at higher rates, there are a few things you can check.

 With any sudden mass die-off in a roach colony, the first suspect is disease.
 If you think this is the case, do the following:

 - Remove and properly discard the dead roaches.